Military deception: Ambush at Black Swamp Road

 In July 1813, Benjamin Forsyth, one of the company commanders in the American Regiment of Riflemen wanted to enlist the aid of Seneca warriors during planned military operations against the British near Newark, Ontario (now Niagara-on-the-Lake).
 Forsyth and the Seneca leaders agreed to work together to ambush the Mohawks who were allied with the British.
 American riflemen and Seneca warriors hid on both sides of the Black Swamp Road.
 A few Seneca horse riders rode out to gain the Mohawks' attention, then conducted a feigned retreat.
 After the Seneca horsemen passed the hidden American riflemen and Senecas, Forsyth blew his bugle as a signal.
 The concealed Americans and Senecas rose from their hiding places and fired into the pursuing Mohawks.
-Fifteen Mohawks were killed and thirteen surrendered, including a British interpreter.
+15 Mohawks were killed and 12 captured, along with a British interpreter.
 A few Mohawks escaped, while the Americans and their Seneca allies marched their prisoners back to American lines.

 Battle of Fort Stephenson

 In August 1813, American Major George Croghan was in charge of 160 soldiers at Fort Stephenson, a base on the Sandusky River in what is now Sandusky County, Ohio which guarded a nearby supply depot.
 British commander Henry Procter arrived with a superior force that included at least 500 British regulars, 800 American Indians under Major Robert Dickson, and at least 2,000 more under Tecumseh.
 Procter met Croghan under a flag of truce and urged him to surrender, but Croghan refused.
 The British then bombarded the fort by artillery and gunboat, to little effect.
 Croghan returned fire with his single cannon, "Old Betsy" while frequently changing its position in the hopes that the British would believe he had more than one artillery piece.
 When Croghan's supply of ammunition ran low, he ordered his men to cease fire.

 Croghan deduced that the British were going to strike in full force at the northwestern angle of the fort, so he ordered his men to conceal "Old Betsy" in a blockhouse at that location.
-The next morning, the British feinted twice at the southern angle, then approached the northwest one.
-American gunners surprised them by uncovering "Old Betsy" and firing at point blank range, which destroyed the British column.
+The next morning, the British feinted twice at the southern angle, then approached the northwest one in a column.
+American gunners surprised them by uncovering "Old Betsy" and firing at point blank range, which scattered the column.
 Procter withdrew and sailed away.
 Procter reported British casualties as 23 killed, 35 wounded, and 28 missing.
-American casualties were only one killed and seven wounded.
-Croghan was celebrated as a national hero and promoted to lieutenant colonel.
+American casualties were one killed and seven wounded, and Croghan was celebrated as a national hero and promoted to lieutenant colonel.